 - Growth hormone, to stimulate childhood growth and maintain a healthy body composition in adults

-- Adrenocorticotropin (ACTH), to stimulate the production of cortisol, an important stress hormone that helps maintain blood pressure and blood glucose levels
+- Adrenocorticotropin (ACTH), to stimulate the production of cortisol, an important stress hormone that helps maintain blood pressure and other vital functions in the body

 - Thyroid-stimulating hormone (TSH), to regulate the body’s metabolism and energy